appcircleio/appcircle-docusaurus/docs/troubleshooting-faq/common-issues.md

 ```
 DT_TOOLCHAIN_DIR cannot be used to evaluate LIBRARY_SEARCH_PATHS, use TOOLCHAIN_DIR instead (in target 'One of Project Target Name' from project 'Pods')
 ```
-We observed that this error occurs with Cocoapods version 1.12.1 and older.
-Therefore, to resolve this issue, you can either update your local Cocoapods version and make a new commit, or update the Cocoapods version during the workflow steps at the Cocoapods Install step.
+This error typically occurs with Cocoapods version 1.12.1 and older.
+To resolve it, update your local Cocoapods to a newer version and commit the changes, or update Cocoapods during the workflow at the Cocoapods Install step.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/faq-cocoapods-version.png'/>